TechwriterSSchmidt/Bring_Em_Home/PROJECT_SUMMARY.md

 ## 🙏 Acknowledgments

-Created to help Emelie (and all hikers) find their way home safely.
+Created to help Emilie (and all hikers) find their way home safely.

 Special thanks to:
 - u-blox for GPS technology